niccokunzmann/open-web-calendar/docs/host/configure.md

 default `true`, values `true` or `false`

-When set to `false`, user-supplied JavaScript via the `javascript` and `javascript_url` spec keys is silently dropped from query strings and from `specification_url` JSON, and `/js/proxy` returns 403.
+When set to `false`, user-supplied JavaScript via the `javascript` and `javascript_url` spec keys is silently dropped from query strings and from the body fetched via `specification_url`, and `/js/proxy` returns 403.
 JavaScript set in `default_specification.yml` or the `OWC_SPECIFICATION` env var still works (admin-trusted).

 This is a defense-in-depth layer on top of `Content-Security-Policy` for instances hosted on the **same domain or sub-path** as another service: with JavaScript enabled,